masterSmallwood/wikipages/readme.md

 we need to test is if we can take a page view file and transform that into another file.
 I would continue to expand on the test suite here currently, as its fairly basic.
 One benefit of loading all our page view data into a database is testing would be improved.
-We could rely on a database queries instead of manually parsing files (and writing tests for those transformations) every time we need to create an aggregate of our data.
+We could rely on database queries instead of parsing files (and writing tests for those transformations) every time we need to create an aggregate of our data.

 #### Changes if Needed to Run Every Hour
-If we needed to generate the result set every hour, the most straightforward solution would put this command on a CRON job that runs every hour.
+If we needed to generate the result set every hour, the most straightforward solution would put this command on a cron job that runs every hour.
 The current amount of data this processes per hour is pretty small, so this solution would suffice.
 If we needed this to scale to far greater data volumes, I think the biggest bottleneck would be network bandwidth.
 Wikipedia makes the data for the hour available all at once, so we will